NLP Meta Model

 By Roger Ellerton Phd, ISP, CMC, Renewal Technologies Inc. www.renewal.ca

 This article may not be republished without written permission from Roger Ellerton/Renewal Technologies Inc. If you republish this article without permission, you will be in violation of copyright law and sent an invoice.
 You may share this and other pages with your friends via facebook, twitter, google+, etc., simply use the buttons in the left hand margin.
 Or you can link directly to this page from your website or blog.

 Deep Structure and Surface Structure

 At a deep level of thought, a speaker has complete knowledge of what he wishes to communicate to someone else.
 This is called the deep structure and operates at an unconscious level.
-To be efficient in his verbal or written communication, the speaker unconsciously deletes, generalizes or distorts his inner thoughts based on his beliefs and values, memories, decisions (limiting), strategies, what he wants you to hear, etc. What is finally said or written (surface structure) is only a small subset of the original thought and may be ambiguous or confusing and lead to miscommunication.
+To be efficient in his verbal or written communication, the speaker unconsciously deletes, generalizes or distorts his inner thoughts based on his beliefs and values, memories, decisions (limiting), strategies, what he wants you to hear, etc. What is finally said, communicated through body language or written (surface structure) is only a small subset of the original thought and may be ambiguous or confusing and lead to miscommunication.